deepaksood619/deepaksood619.github.io/docs/psychology/soft-skills/speaking-story-talking-conversation-presentation-phrases.md

 Use english - Indians have a bias towards English

+Always tell stories, most visual stories are the best, and simple

 ## How to speak

 - Start with a Promise (At the end of this hour you will learn about x)